What to do when your software needs Windows Admin rights: safely using QuickBooks & Lacerte

 Prime Hacker Targets

-Professionals who deal in analyzing, tracking, managing, and reporting on money are prime target for hackers.
+Financial professionals who deal in analyzing, tracking, managing, and reporting on money are prime target for hackers.
 Especially Tax Accountants and Tax Preparers.
-Your valuable info, include your social security number is the golden key that credit thieves are looking for.
+Your valuable info, including your social security number, is the golden key that credit thieves are looking for.
 Not only can fraudsters potentially create new credit accounts in your name, but they can also potentially file for tax refunds in your name, and to be collected by them.
 In fact, tax return fraud is such a huge problem in recent years that the IRS flags millions of returns as potentially fraudulent and requires tax user verification.
-And untold number of returns are fraudulent but make it through the system.
+An untold number of fraudulent returns make it through the system.

 As we write this, October 15th is fast approaching and smack in the middle of national Cybersecurity Awareness month.
 It’s fitting.
 Hackers know that it’s “silly season” as some tax preparers call it.
 They know that heavily loaded staff working long, late hours can more easily click on a phishing email link instead of a legit message from a client and accidentally let in a potential hacker.